Greedy Vance Jr.

 Greedy Vance Jr. (born October 8, 2001) is an American professional football cornerback for the Las Vegas Raiders of the National Football League (NFL).
 He played college football for the Louisville Cardinals, Florida State Seminoles, and USC Trojans.

-Early life and high school
+Early life

 Vance Jr. attended Edna Karr High School in New Orleans, Louisiana.
 Coming out of high school, he was rated as a three-star recruit and committed to play college football for the Louisville Cardinals over other offers such as Auburn, Mississippi State, Arkansas, Arizona State, and Virginia.

 College career

 Louisville

 As a freshman in 2020, Vance Jr. recorded one tackle in five games played.
 In 2021 he played in 12 games with nine starts, where he recorded 36 tackles with one being for a loss, seven pass deflections, and a forced fumble.
 After the season, Vance Jr. entered his name into the NCAA transfer portal.

 Florida State

 Vance Jr. transferred to play for the Florida State.
 In week 4 of the 2022 season, he recorded his first career interception in a victory over Boston College.
 In the 2022 season, Vance Jr. recorded 16 tackles, five pass deflections, and three interceptions.
 During the 2023 season, he notched 18 tackles, three pass deflections, and an interception in 14 games.
 After the year, Vance Jr. entered his name into the NCAA transfer portal.